 Important to know: some courses which allow remote study in Semester 1 require face-to-face attendance in Semester 2 (and Semester 3 where applicable).
 This may be because certain face-to-face activities had to be deferred from Semester 1, or there are additional clinical or practical elements required.

 What if I need to study remotely but my course is not eligible?

 If you are studying on a programme where remote study is not an option and you have health conditions or other risk factors and you are concerned about studying on campus, please read our article Coronavirus & individual student risk assessments.

 If you are based overseas and your arrival in London is delayed by travel restrictions or visa issues, please contact your department to discuss potential programme options and arrangements.
-You can find further information about visa issues in our article If I study remotely (not in the UK) for Semester 1, will it affect my Tier 4 visa?
+You can find further support for visa issues in our Immigration & visa advice section.

 What if I want to change my mode of study during a semester?